yogiverma007/httprequestparser/README.md

 # http request parser
-httprequestparser is lua based parser. http parser is module for parsing http requests.
-Http Parser is written entirely in lua.
+httprequestparser is lua based parser. http parser is module for parsing http requests Http Parser is written entirely in lua.

 Users of this module can get http request data from for http request like request payload, headers, Method, URI, Host.

+Note:
+    Supports haproxy only for now.

 ----